kaushalnavneet/compliance-cd-toolchain/setup.md

 | ![Key Protect](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-ci-toolchain/key-protect.png) |
 | :--: |

-Optionally, users can store their secrets in Key Protect instead of HashiCorp Vault.
-We advise you to use HashiCorp Vault as it supports secret rotation (storing secrets as references).
-The Key Protect integration is ideal to store the HashiCorp `Role ID` and `Secret ID`.
+A Key Protect tool integration is included in this template to securely manage the HashiCorp `Role ID` and `Secret ID` in accordance with the [best practices for vault](https://pages.github.ibm.com/vault-as-a-service/vault/usage/best-practices.html) recommended  by SOS.
+Ideally these two HashiCorp secrets should be stored in Key Protect as a prerequisite for users creating toolchains.
+Doing so will protect access to HashiCorp Vault, which is the default secrets repository for most consumers.

 #### Repositories